pisani/REST-BusinessActivityMonitoring/README.md

 		AverageTemp		as Number **
 		```
 		** ‘AverageTemp is the only metric we are going to publish from the IRIS production.

-		Below is an illustration of what your screen should now contain:
+	Below is an illustration of what you should have at the end of this step:

 	![image](https://github.com/pisani/REST-BusinessActivityMonitoring/blob/master/zaux/documentation/images/MSDatasetDefinition.png)